What are Fringe Benefits?

 - Employer-provided cell phones

 - Working condition benefits

 Some exemptions are subject to certain conditions.
-Educational assistance, for example, is exempt up to $5,250 each year and dependent care assistance exemptions are capped at $5,000, or $2,500 for a married employee filing a separate tax return.
+Educational assistance, for example, is exempt up to $5,250 annually, while dependent care assistance exemptions max out at $5,000 or $2,500 for a married employee filing a separate tax return.
 And adoption assistance is only exempt from income tax, not Social Security and Medicare or federal unemployment tax.
-You can find out here how much would be exempt from taxes for each benefit.

-Working condition benefits are fully exempt from taxes and include access to property and services employees need to do their jobs, such as a company car, cellphone or work-related education.
-The exclusion applies to the cost of the property and services as it would be calculated as a business expense for the employee.
-Working condition benefits that wouldn’t qualify for the exemption include a flexible spending account for employees, any type of physical examination program or any benefit that would be an expense for a business other than your own.
+Working condition benefits are fully exempt from taxes.
+They include access to property and services employees need to do their jobs, such as a company car, cellphone or work-related education.
+This exclusion also applies to the cost of the property and services as long as it fits as a qualified business expense.
+Benefits that wouldn’t qualify for this exemption include a flexible spending account for employees, any type of physical examination program or any expense for a business other than your own.

 Things to know: The Tax Cuts and Jobs Act of 2017 eliminated tax deductions for several fringe benefits.
 Employees can no longer take deductions for transportation-related expenses, including reimbursement for bicycle commuting.
 Moving expense reimbursements are also no longer deductible.
 Achievement awards may still be deductible if the employee received tangible personal property as an award.
 Otherwise, an award will need to be taxed.

 Consult with a professional tax advisor or invest in tax software to ensure you’re recording fringe benefits properly.

 Before offering employee perks, you should calculate the value of providing fringe benefits.
 For instance, if you want to offer vacation time, you need to calculate a person’s hourly wages to adequately reflect the cost of that person being away from work.